ygorhora/mcp-sync-config/README.md

 - Press Ctrl+C at any time to cancel the operation
 - Shows current status (enabled/disabled) for each server
 - Syncs by server name (e.g., mem0, mcp-postgres-production-phoenix)
+- Load MCP server configurations from a URL
 - Creates automatic backup of `.claude.json` before modifications
 - Supports both global and project-specific mcpServers configurations
 - Preserves all other settings in `.claude.json`

 ## How it Works

-1. Loads available MCP servers from `mcpServers.json`
+1. Loads available MCP servers from `mcpServers.json` or a URL
 2. Reads current configuration from `~/.claude.json`
 3. Presents an interactive checklist showing all available servers
 4. Updates the configuration based on your selections